TALK TO SALES

 How age impacts your health insurance costs

-When you’re sick, injured, or have unexpectedly high medical costs, health insurance acts as an important safety net that keeps you from paying more out-of-pocket than you would without it.
-When determining how much you can spend on a health plan, one of the most important aspects to consider is the premium you need to pay on that plan.
+When you’re sick, injured, or have unexpectedly high medical costs, health insurance is a safety net that keeps you from paying more out-of-pocket than you would without it.

-But insurance companies have to follow some regulations regarding how they can adjust premiums based on a person's age.
-Below we’ll go over how exactly age can impact your premiums and what options you have to keep healthcare costs as low as possible.
+Below, we’ll go over how exactly age can impact your premiums and what options you have to keep your cost of healthcare as low as possible.

-Is your employer offering you a health reimbursement arrangement?
+Is your employer offering you a health reimbursement arrangement (HRA)?
 Learn more about them in our guide

-What can be used to determine your health insurance premium
+What can insurers use to determine your health insurance premium?

-Since the Affordable Care Act (ACA) was enacted, the factors health insurers can use to assess plan premiums have changed.
-If you’re considering enrolling in a health plan for the first time, or want to revise your current plan during open enrollment, it helps to know what affects the monthly premium price you’ll end up paying.
+Due to the Affordable Care Act (ACA), the factors health insurers can use to assess plan premiums are limited.
+If you’re considering enrolling in a health plan for the first time or want to revise your current plan during open enrollment, it helps to know what affects the monthly premium price you’ll end up paying.

-The factors insurers can legally use to determine your monthly premium amount are:
+The factors insurers can legally use to determine your monthly payments are:

 • Age